A Ritual of Sound, Sight, & Story

 Our reviews follow the Seven Sins system — a ritual format that replaces hollow scoring with deep analysis:

-• 07) Disrelish — elements that may not align with our tastes, noted constructively.
+- 07) Disrelish — what didn’t align with our tastes, noted constructively.
 “Disrelish” is our way of acknowledging what didn’t resonate — without descending into harsh critique.

 Thirteen Questions, One Interview